kiwismedia/Project-Kishmish/README.md

 # Project-Kishmish

-Anyone who have started their business or planning to start, they can use apps to increase their sales.
+In the era of Internet where you will rarely able to find anyone who has not smartphone in their hand.
+So, by taking advantage of this, we are helping anyone who have started their business or planning to start, they can use apps to increase their sales.
+And, this is not only for business oriented peoples.
+Here, we also encourage and help those people who have ability to handicraft something or build something.
+They can also earn money by selling their items online.

 How?

 Let's understand,

+Day by day, India is becoming a country of billions of smartphone users.
+By, using this insight, if a business who sell something.
+For example, Sweets.

+They have to just list different types of sweets, snacks, etc into an app.
+And, advertise that app in their area that anyone who want to taste sweets while seating at home, just install this Sweets App and taste your favourite sweets.

+And they can also allow customers to pay money digitally to encourage digital India mission by PM Modi.
+Or they can pay by cash also.